shahraizali/awesome-django/README.md

 Where to discover new Django apps and projects.

+## Books

+* [Two Scoops of Django: Best Practices for Django 1.6](http://twoscoopspress.org/products/two-scoops-of-django-1-6/) - Making Python and Django as fun as ice cream.

 ## Websites

 * [Django Packages](https://www.djangopackages.com/) - Django Packages is a directory of reusable apps, sites, tools, and more for your Django projects.